eclipse-edc/Samples/transfer/transfer-06-consumer-pull-http/README.md

 ### 11. Pull the data

-At this step, if you look at the backend service logs, you will have a json representing the data useful for reading the data.
-This is presented in the following section.
+At this step, if you look at the http server logs, you will find a json representing the EndpointDataReference, needed to get the data from the provider:

-Sample log for the Backend Service:

 ```json
 {